 Developers use bots and web scrapers to test their new software.
-The average web user might also use ad blocking software, or tools like AdNauseum that click ads as a method of obfuscation.
+The average web user might also use ad-blocking software or tools like AdNauseam that click ads as a method of obfuscation.

-Hackers and black hat marketers are constantly crawling the web to harvest data or find vulnerabilities.
-So the sheer volume of potential invalid traffic is huge – even without looking at the genuine fraud listed above.
+Hackers and black hat marketers constantly crawl the web to harvest data or find vulnerabilities.
+So, the sheer volume of potential invalid traffic is huge – even without looking at the genuine fraud listed above.

 As we’ve seen, ad fraud doesn’t necessarily occur because of malicious intent.
 A black hat marketer who just wants to inflate their site traffic isn’t necessarily focused on ad revenue – but might be delivering results to a paying client using methods that produce or enable fake traffic.

-Saying that, there is plenty of ad fraud that occurs specifically for monetary gain.
+Saying that plenty of ad fraud occurs specifically for monetary gain.

-Most legal cases around ad fraud focus on wire fraud, deception and the illegal access to databases and systems.
-No-one has (yet) been charged with committing ad fraud specifically.
+Most legal cases around ad fraud focus on wire fraud, deception, and illegal access to databases and systems.
+No one has (yet) been charged with committing ad fraud specifically.

 How much does your ad campaign lose to ad fraud?

-Some ad campaigns in certain industries can be even higher – over 60% fraud traffic.
-This often depends on the cost of keywords, the competitiveness of the industry and even your geographic location.
+Ad fraud impacts ad campaigns differently.
+This often depends on the cost of keywords, the industry’s competitiveness, and even your geographic location.